cran/IVDML/README.md

 expectations given $A_i = a$.

 For a detailed discussion of the method, we refer to Scheidegger, Guo and Bühlmann (2025).
-We now demonstrate, how the IVDML package is used in practice.
+We now demonstrate how the IVDML package is used in practice.

 ## Installation